-This morning, working on portrait 63, I found myself painting patterns I didn't consciously choose.
-Later, researching, I discovered they matched Ndebele geometric designs.
-That's how heritage works—it flows through us even when we don't know its name.
+While working on portrait 63 recently, I caught myself laying down patterns I never consciously planned.
+It was only afterward, while researching, that I realized they matched Ndebele geometric designs.
+That is how heritage works.
+It moves through us quietly, long before we learn its name.

 Ancestral Memory in Digital Paintings

 The stylus in my hand channels the same creative force our foremothers used with natural pigments on cave walls.
-Except now, I'm painting Black art aesthetic that can travel the world instantly.
-Technology serving ancestry.
+The difference is that now I am painting a Black art aesthetic that can travel the world in an instant.
+Technology placed in service of ancestry.

 The Stories Skin Tells

-When I paint Black female artwork, I think about melanin as a library.
-Every shade tells a story of survival, migration, mixing, and magic.
+When I paint these portraits, I think about melanin as a library.
+Every shade holds a story of survival, migration, mixing, and magic.
+No two tones are ever the same, and I refuse to treat them as if they are.

-So I spend hours getting skin tones right.
-Not just "right" technically, but right spiritually.
-The way light hits brown skin differently in mourning versus celebration.
-How it glows different when we're in love.
-My Black culture art captures these subtleties.
+So I spend hours getting skin right — not just technically right, but emotionally right.
+The way light falls on brown skin differently in mourning versus celebration.
+The way it glows when someone is in love.
+My Black culture art chases exactly these subtleties — the quiet emotional truth that lives inside color itself.

 Heritage Beyond History Books

-School never taught me about the Black Women Empowerment Art created before colonization.
-The queens who ruled nations.
-The griots who carried history in their voices.
+School never taught me about the empowering legacies that existed long before colonization.
+The queens who ruled entire nations.
+The griots who carried whole histories in their voices.
+That knowledge was deliberately kept from us, and I have spent years reclaiming it through research and paint.

-Every woman in my series wears invisible crowns inspired by actual African regalia.
-Their poses mirror ancient sculptures.
-My Black artwork becomes education disguised as decoration.
-Therefore, when someone hangs my art, they're hanging history.
+Every woman in my series wears an invisible crown inspired by actual African regalia.
+Their poses echo ancient sculptures.
+Their adornments reference real cultural traditions.
+My Black artwork becomes something more — it is education disguised as decoration.
+When someone hangs a piece of mine on their wall, they are hanging history.

 Pro Black Art Collection

-Creating pro Black art makes me a digital griot—a storyteller using pixels instead of words.
-Each portrait tells stories of women whose names history forgot but whose impact remains.
+Creating this kind of pro Black art makes me feel like a digital griot — a storyteller using pixels instead of spoken words.
+Each portrait carries the story of a woman whose name history may have forgotten, but whose impact never truly disappeared.

 The teacher who educated children in secret.
-The midwife who brought life into hostile world.
-The woman who fed revolution from her kitchen.
-My Black art pictures ensure they're remembered.
+The midwife who brought life into a hostile world.
+The woman who fed a whole revolution from her kitchen.
+My paintings exist so they are remembered, honored, and seen.

 The Royalty Series

 She sees that she comes from stars and queens and survivors.
 That her features are classical.
 That her hair is a crown.
-Furthermore, she sees that someone thought she was worth 400 hours of careful, devoted attention.
+She sees that someone thought she was worth 400 hours of careful, devoted attention — because she is.
+That is also why these pieces become such meaningful gifts: for a best friend stepping into a new chapter, a mother on her birthday, or a daughter who needs to know exactly where she comes from, the right portrait says what words often cannot.

 Honor your heritage with a portrait that speaks your ancestral truth.
 Commission a piece that connects you to the stars and queens you descend from.
-Each portrait is a ceremony of remembrance and celebration.
-Starting at $2,000, let's paint your soul's journey through generations.
+Each portrait is a ceremony of remembrance and celebration — a living document of where you come from and who you are.
+Starting at $2,000, let’s paint your soul’s journey through generations.

 Your Portrait Artist: Kenal Louis